Gastroenteritis in Adults and Older Children

 What is gastroenteritis?

 You can catch it from someone else who has it, or you can get it from foodborne illness.
-Foodborne illness can happen if you eat foods that contain harmful germs.
+Food poisoning can happen if you eat foods that contain harmful germs.
 Germs can get into food while the food is growing, during processing, or when it is prepared.
 You may have become ill after eating meat or eggs that weren't cooked enough or by eating other unsafe foods or drinking unsafe water.

 You will probably begin to feel better in 1 or 2 days, but you might feel bad for a week.
 In the meantime, get plenty of rest, and make sure you do not become dehydrated.
 Dehydration occurs when your body loses too much fluid.
 This can happen when you throw up a lot or have diarrhea.

 - Drink plenty of fluids.
-Choose water and other caffeine-free clear liquids until you feel better.
+Choose water and other clear liquids until you feel better.
 If you have kidney, heart, or liver disease and have to limit fluids, talk with your doctor before you increase how much fluid you drink.

 - Drink fluids slowly, in frequent, small amounts.
 Drinking too much too fast can cause vomiting.